Neural Circuits and Brainstem Control of LUT Function

 Our research aims to answer questions such as:

 * What are the different subtypes of neurons in Barrington’s nucleus in the brainstem, and what are their specific roles in regulating behaviors?
-How can urination be prevented, voluntarily (i.e., when it is not the right time)?
+How can urination be voluntarily controlled (i.e., when it is not the right time)?